Spa Castle

 Advertising

 The Korean spa market is getting rough—new spas are opening left and right, and not all of them are as gentle as your skin is after a full-body exfoliation.
-But these standout Korean spas offer a range of experiences, from affordable spa treatments to Korean beauty products to elaborate saunas or tubs reminiscent of water parks where you can spend the whole day eating and lounging by the pool.
-Get ready for a physical, emotional and spiritual workout.
+But these standout Korean spas offer a range of experiences, from affordable spa treatments to skin-boosting Korean beauty products to elaborate saunas or tubs reminiscent of water parks where you can spend the whole day eating and lounging by the pool.
+Head to the best Korean spas in NYC and get ready for a physical, emotional and spiritual workout.

 RECOMMENDED: Full guide to the best spas in NYC